-Make a list of your products (in a second page preferrably) without getting in too much details or using difficult terms for the average person.
+Make a list of your products (in a second page preferably) without getting in too many details or using difficult terms for the average person.
 Bonus point: This will help a lot with your SEO marketing, also!

 This is especially true for the services sector, where it’s easy to get carried away and make your small business website jargon-heavy, for no reason.
 Jargon doesn’t make you appear smart or professional – it drives visitors away from your website because, in most cases, they are looking for an expertise they don’t possess.
 Try to explain your business solutions using simple terms that answer important questions.
 Which leads us to the next essential element of your website…

 It has to be easy for your website’s visitors to get the information they need, without getting into much trouble and before they decide to move on with a purchase.